 Thum Ping Tjin

-Thum Ping Tjin (“PJ”) is Managing Director of New Naratif and founding director of Project Southeast Asia, an interdisciplinary research centre on Southeast Asia at the University of Oxford.
+Thum Ping Tjin (“PJ”) is Founder and Managing Director of New Naratif.
 A Rhodes Scholar, Commonwealth Scholar, Olympic athlete, and the only Singaporean to swim the English Channel, his work centres on Southeast Asian governance and politics.
-His most recent work is Living with Myths in Singapore (Ethos: 2017, co-edited with Loh Kah Seng and Jack Chia).
-He is creator of “The History of Singapore” podcast, available on iTunes.
+His most recent work is “Nationalism and Decolonisation in Singapore: The Malayan Generation, 1953-63” (Routledge, 2024).

 Yap Yi Peng